spy16/spy16.github.io/content/posts/building-a-scheduler.md

     Delay(readyTime time.Time, data []byte) error

     // Run should continously look for ready items and invoke
-    // apply for each.
+    // handle for each.
 This includes any item that was enqueued
     // with readyTime <= time.Now().
-    Run(apply HandlerFn) error
+    Run(handle HandlerFn) error
 }

 // HandlerFn is invoked by DelayQ for every ready item. type HandlerFn func(t time.Time, data []byte) error
 ```

+The value of `HandlerFn` defines the "job" that needs to be done at scheduled timestamps.
 For our scheduler use-case, the `HandlerFn` should:

 1. Publish the message with payload from the schedule.